Sage-Bionetworks-Challenges/sea-ad-dream/README.md

-# SEA-AD DREAM Challenge Evaluation
+# SEA-AD DREAM Challenge Infrastructure

 Repository containing the technical infrastructure and code for the [SEA-AD DREAM Challenge: Predicting Alzheimer’s Pathology from scRNA-seq Data]